picfight/pfcd/docs/configuring_tor.md

 _As a result, this mode is **NOT** anonymous._

-This mode works by specifying an onion-specific proxy, which is pointed at Tor, by using the `--onion` flag via the btcd command line or in the btcd configuration file.
+This mode works by specifying an onion-specific proxy, which is pointed at Tor, by using the `--onion` flag via the pfcd command line or in the btcd configuration file.
 If you have Tor configured to require a username and password, you may specify them with the `--onionuser` and `--onionpass` flags.